 - High Learning Potential Children are Vulnerable

 Research shows that high learning potential children suffer from a variety of issues that can affect their achievement and mental health if not supported.
-These include anxieties, perfectionism, attention difficulties, sensory issues, emotional sensitivity, organisational difficulties and self-criticism.In addition, high learning potential children can have multiple diagnoses such as high functioning autism or attention deficit disorders.
+These include anxieties, perfectionism, attention difficulties, sensory issues, emotional sensitivity, organisational difficulties and self-criticism.In addition, high learning potential children can have multiple diagnoses such as autism or attention deficit disorders.
 Supporting these diagnoses alone, without taking account of their high cognitive ability or achievement, would lead to disaffection and demotivation.High learning potential children’s vulnerability leaves them at risk of underachievement.
 They are prone to getting frustrated and demotivated when their education is at the wrong level or teaching doesn’t keep up with their thought processes.
 They are also sensitive to teaching style; being especially sensitive to fairness, tone of voice, enthusiasm for the subject and the integrity of the teacher.

 - High Learning Potential Children are Lonely